 Recurring Revenue Rate

-The amount of recurring revenue a company receives may increase, stay the same, or decline for a given period.
-Recurring Revenue Rate indicates the percent change in the amount of recurring revenue at the end of a specified period compared to the recurring revenue at the beginning of the same period.
+Recurring Revenue Rate indicates the percent change in the amount of recurring recurring revenue at the end of a specified period compared with the recurring revenue at the beginning of the same period.

-Recurring Revenue Rate can be applied to a specific timeframe (e.g. quarterly, annually, etc.) or applied to tracking Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR).
-This is critical for tracking the financial health of recurring revenue relationships such as service contracts and subscriptions.
+Support and Success leaders can apply recurring revenue rate to a specific timeframe (e.g. quarterly or annually), or to tracking Monthly Recurring Revenue (MRR) and Annual Recurring Revenue (ARR).
+It’s an essential metric of the financial health of recurring revenue relationships such as service contracts and subscriptions.

-Unlike Contract Renewal Rate, where 100% is the maximum performance level, Recurring Revenue Rate can exceed 100% indicating that the value of an existing relationship, or the net value of all recurring relationships, has increase from the previous period.
+(An important note: Unlike Contract Renewal Rate, where 100% is the maximum performance level, recurring revenue rate can exceed 100% — indicating that the value of an existing relationship, or the net value of all recurring relationships, has increase from the previous period.)

 Recurring Revenue Rate = Recurring Revenue at End of Term / Recurring Revenue at Beginning of Term

 Let’s apply it to a very basic example, calculating the recurring revenue rate for Q1: